 Marine - Species - Blue Crab

-Commercial blue crab pot fishery landings improved in 2011, approaching the long-term average.
-This halts a decline beginning in 2002, when landings were impacted by decade-long drought conditions and relatively low abundance.
+Commercial blue crab pot fishery landings continued to improve in 2012, approaching the long-term average.
+These two years reversed a decline that began in 2002, when landings were impacted by decade-long drought conditions and relatively low abundance.
 Periodic surveys of recreational crabbing indicate that it is important during the warmer months.
 Data presented in this graph were provided by DNR Fisheries Statistics Section.

 Additional Graph Information